-Defense -- Passive or Aggressive?In this instructional article on defense, we examine the most important conceptual concept on defense: Should we be "safe" or "attack?"
+As a defender, the most important concept you can grasp is: Should we be "safe" or "attack?"
 Should we be "Passive or Aggressive?"

-Passive is leading from three low cards or a nice sequence like 1098.
+Passive is leading from three low cards or a safe sequence like 1098.

-Aggressive is leading away from a king or laying down an unsupported ace.
+Aggressive is leading away from an honor or laying down an unsupported ace.

 What if dummy is on your left and you consider shifting to a diamond in this situation:

 If you shift to the 2, you are making an aggressive, attacking play.
 If your partner has the ace, you will collect diamond tricks.
 Even if partner has the queen, you will be okay.